nixcloud/nixcloud.monitoring/README.md

 6. `nixos-rebuild switch` will take your configuration into service
 7. visit https://status.nixcloud.io/qknight and see the targets appearing

-At the moment this service is for free but we will introduce a cost model soon.
+At the moment this service is for free but if we detect abuse or cost intensive usage we will inform you and either charge you for it or if you don't want that we cancel your account.
+We want to create a useful service here ;-)

 ## Pitfalls